TuftsCTSI/SyntheticOMOP/README.md

 This tool is designed so that its output is provably synthetic:

 * Input is a YAML config file which should not be based on real data.
-* Every record in the output traces to a specific config entry or template expansion.
+* Every record in the OMOP output traces to a specific config entry or template expansion.
+* OMOP output is deterministic for a given config.
+* PII output, when enabled, is deterministic for a given config because all synthetic identity fields and corruption patterns are derived from the config seed and patient handles.
 * All medical concept codes are declared as named aliases, making them more readily reviewable.
 * Each output directory contains a `_provenance.yml` file recording the generator version and source config, providing an audit trail.
 * The generator has no database connections, no file readers beyond the config, and no network access.